EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.pole_from2points

 Find pole of a great circle defined by two points on the sphere.
-Package: celestial.coo Description: Given two points on the celestial sphere (in any system) describing the equator of a coordinate system,
+Package: celestial.coo Description: Given two points on the celestial sphere (in any system) describing the equator of a coordinate system, find one of the poles of this coordinate system.